bluelightco/blog-redux-toolkit-typescript/README.md

 ` npx create-react-app APPLICATION_NAME --template redux-typescript `

 Behind the scenes the CRA will be used to create your React application, in the end, you will have a similar structure to this :

+* src

+  * app

+    * hooks.ts

+    * store.ts

+  * features

+    * counter

+      * counter.module.css

+      * counter.tsx

+      * counterAPI.ts

+      * counterSlice.spec.ts

+      * counterSlice.ts

+* **app/hooks.ts**: While you can import RootState and AppDispatch types for each component, it's better to create typed versions of the “useDispatch” and “useSelector” hooks for use in your application.
+This allows you to import them into any component files that need to use the hooks and avoids potential circular import dependency issues.

+* **app/store.ts**: To use the "configureStore" function no extra typing is required.
+However, you will want to use RootState and Dispatch typing inside files that will need this reference.
+These definitions are created and exported within the store.ts file.

+* **features/counter/counter.module.css**: Simply the file of the stylizations of the component created.

+* **features/counter/counter.tsx**:  Main component file, where dispatch functions triggers and global state values ​​are used.
+In addition to all Html structures being present inside it.

+* **counterAPI.ts**: Inside is a dummy function to mimic an asynchronous data request.

+* **counterSlice.spec.ts**: File where tests are created for the main features of the component.

+* **counterSlice.ts**: The location where reducers and actions are defined and all the logic to manage the global state and control so that data consistency is always maintained

 # Conclusion